 The campaign in 1913 to save an abused Connecticut Pequot woman from execution became a suffragist cause.
 Bessie Wakefield, 26, was on death row for conspiring to murder her husband, until a high-profile women’s movement eventually assured her parole.
 The suffragists argued that since women did not have the franchise, and could neither sit on juries nor decide capital punishment laws, it was impossible for Wakefield to be given a fair trial.

 In 1920, Bennett ran for Secretary of State on the Connecticut Farmer-Labor Party slate (an affiliate of the American Labor Party).
 She was also endorsed by the Socialist Party, and her name appeared on both lines.

 Among Bennett’s closest co-workers were Katharine Houghton Hepburn and Mary Townsend Seymour.
 With Hepburn, she led the Connecticut Birth Control League (later Planned Parenthood).
-With Mary Townsend Seymour’s leadership, Bennett became a founding member of the state NAACP in 1917.
-The initial organizing meeting was held at Seymour’s home and was attended by WEB DuBois, James Weldon Johnson, and Mary White Ovington.
+With Seymour’s leadership, Bennett became a founding member of the state NAACP in 1917.
+The initial organizing meeting was held at Seymour’s Hartford home and was attended by WEB DuBois, James Weldon Johnson, and Mary White Ovington.

 Bennett counted among her friends and associates Claude McKay, Margaret Sanger, Emmeline Pankhurst, and Ernest Hemingway.
-With sister suffragist Annie Porritt, she helped create the Travelers’ Aid Society at a time when an increasing number of women began taking coaches and trains alone.
+With sister suffragist Annie Porritt, she helped create the Travelers’ Aid Society at a time when an increasing number of women were independently taking coaches and trains alone.
 She financially supported her friend Agnes Smedley, the radical journalist and novelist, who aided Indian and Chinese insurgents during their civil wars.
-Bennett was “intersectional” well before the term was invented.
+Josephine gave Agnes a pistol for her protection.